What is a Film and Video Editor?

 Those thinking about becoming a Film and Video Editor might also be interested in the following careers:

-Career changers with experience as a Film and Video Editor sometimes find work in one of the following fields:
+Those who work as a Film and Video Editor sometimes switch careers to one of these choices:

 More about our data sources and methodologies.